 Ready for a not so fun fact?
-The IRS reports that the average American spends 13 hours and $200 dollars preparing their tax return.
+The IRS reports that the average American will spend 13 hours and $200 dollars preparing their tax return this year.

 This heavy burden of money and time makes it no surprise that tax season stress spills over into the workplace.
 Now more than ever, employees are turning to their HR teams for help.